BondCrypto/Repo-for-article-drafts/2019-12-30-p2p-validator-looking-back-looking-forward.md

 Here are some perks and useful components of our services:

 1. Simple Non-Custodial Staking with Ledger
-2. We are investing since 2014 and always put our own skin in the game
+2. We have been investing since 2014 and always put our own skin in the game
 3. Secure infrastructure with 24/7 monitoring and alert systems
 4. Special conditions starting from $500k
 5. Multi-asset dashboard to track staking portfolio in one place